 University of Central Lancashire

-The University of Central Lancashire’s (UCLan) new undergraduate medical degree for self-funded and sponsored international (non-EU) students is an innovative approach to medical education, with a state-of-the-art curriculum, co-designed with local patients and National Health Service (NHS) leaders.
+The University of Central Lancashire’s (UCLan) undergraduate medical degree for self-funded and sponsored international (non-EU) students as well as a small number of UK students, is an innovative approach to medical education, with a state-of-the-art curriculum, co-designed with local patients and National Health Service (NHS) leaders.

 Based at UCLan’s Preston campus in North West England and working with the appropriate authorities in the UK, the course is designed to achieve the learning outcomes as laid down by the General Medical Council (GMC).

-As this exciting and stimulating course is only open to a small number of international students, they will study within a supportive, multicultural environment where they will be treated as individuals.
+The small class sizes combined with an exciting and stimulating course will enable students to study within a supportive, multicultural environment where they will be treated as individuals.

-The programme has been designed exclusively for international students and offers patient contact from year 1.
-Students enjoy outstanding facilities, studying a curriculum aligned to the USMLE.
+The programme offers patient contact from year 1, outstanding facilities and the chance to study a curriculum aligned to the USMLE.